-APPLICATIONS DEVELOPER FIRST YEAR OF COMPUTER SCIENCE PROGRAM
+IT FUNDAMENTALS FIRST YEAR OF COMPUTER SCIENCE PROGRAM

 - Certificate of Completion

-- Program length: 4 quarters
+- Program length: 3 quarters

 - Entry point: fall or winter quarters

 This is a one-year certificate option in the two-year Computer Science certificate/ degree program.
-Students enrolled in the Computer Science program may opt to exit out one year after completing the requirements for a certificate as an Applications Developer.
-Graduates of the Applications Developer certificate program are qualified for job titles including website developer, database designer, PC support specialist, entry-level software tester, and digital imaging specialist.
-This program is undergoing substantial revisions effective Fall 2018 pending NWCCU accreditation.Additional Program Fee: \$25 per course
+Students enrolled in the Computer Science program may opt to exit out one year after completing the requirements for a certificate in IT Fundamentals.

+Graduates of the IT Fundamentals certificate program are qualified for job titles including website developer, database designer, PC support specialist, entry-level software tester, and digital imaging specialist.
+Additional Program Fee: \$25 per course